 How to use the NORM.DIST Function in Excel?

 The NORM.DIST function was introduced in Excel 2010.
-To understand the uses of the function, let us consider an example:
+To understand the uses of the function, let’s look at an example:

 Suppose we know a friend who claims that his IQ is above 130.
 We know that the population mean IQ is 100 and the population standard deviation for IQ is 15.
-Based on this data, we can calculate the probability of that our friend showing an IQ above 130.
+Based on this data, we can calculate the probability that our friend has an IQ above 130.

 The formula to use is: